NJ S 1042 / A 1421 (2026) — View source legislation

 The January 2028 effective date makes New Jersey the final major domino in the Northeast's PFAS food packaging regulatory wall.
 By that point, every state from Maine to New Jersey will have an active PFAS food packaging ban, creating a de facto regional standard.
 Food businesses operating anywhere in the Northeast should plan for comprehensive PFAS-free packaging now, using the New Jersey timeline as the outer boundary for full regional compliance.

-Prohibits PFAS in food packaging sold in New Jersey.
+Prohibits PFAS in fiber-based food packaging sold in New Jersey.
+Part of the Protecting Against Forever Chemicals Act.
 Longer phase-in period than most states.

 Exemptions

-New Jersey's PFAS ban primarily targets manufacturer and distributor in the supply chain.
-While food service operators are not directly liable, you should request PFAS-free documentation from your packaging suppliers to avoid supply chain disruptions.
+New Jersey's PFAS ban primarily covers manufacturer and distributor in the supply chain.
+Food service operators are not directly covered under this statute.
+Many businesses choose to request PFAS-free documentation from packaging suppliers.

 Use the Lead Time for Thorough Preparation

-With a January 2028 deadline, you have time to conduct a comprehensive packaging audit, evaluate alternative suppliers, and test PFAS-free products before the ban takes effect.
+With a January 2028 deadline, businesses have time to conduct a comprehensive packaging audit, evaluate alternative suppliers, and test PFAS-free products before the ban takes effect.

 Understand the Escalating Penalty Structure